 Apple Signals Limited AI Reorientation, Emphasizes Continuity

-The Algorithmic Bridge published an essay titled "What Apple Knows About AI That Silicon Valley Won't Admit" on May 30, 2026.
-The piece argues that Apple views current AI hype as less transformative, and it reports that Apple spent $12.7 billion on capital expenditures in the latest fiscal year and "projects 2% of what its peers are spending," according to The Algorithmic Bridge.
-The essay also describes John Ternus as a 25-year Apple veteran who runs hardware engineering, per The Algorithmic Bridge.
-Editorial analysis: The article is an opinion piece that frames Apple as skeptical of broad cloud-centric AI investment; this framing is the author s interpretation and not a company statement.
+The Algorithmic Bridge published an essay, "What Apple Knows About AI That Silicon Valley Won't Admit," on May 30, 2026.
+The piece argues that Apple treats the current AI buildout as less transformative than its peers assume, noting that Apple spent $12.7 billion on capital expenditures in the latest fiscal year, which the author frames as roughly 2% of what the largest cloud providers are spending, according to The Algorithmic Bridge.
+The essay also describes John Ternus, a 25-year Apple veteran who runs hardware engineering, as Tim Cook's named successor, per The Algorithmic Bridge.
+This is an opinion essay, not an Apple statement; its framing of Apple as deliberately restrained on cloud-scale AI spending is the author's interpretation rather than company-confirmed strategy.

 What happened